nstathou/nstathou.github.io/_pages/teaching.md

 <em> Sep 2025 - Dec 2025 </em>

-<em> Teaching Assistant, RAI Group at Lulea University of Technology, Sweden </em>
+<em> Teaching Assistant, RAI Group at Luleå University of Technology, Sweden </em>

 During my Ph.D., I also contributed to the design of a module within the new Advanced Robotics course.
 Building on foundational robotics knowledge, this course introduces students to the key components of full-scale robot autonomy, including modeling, control, perception, planning, localization and mapping, and sensor fusion.
 The lectures and labs are designed to complement each other, providing both theoretical depth and practical, experimental insight.
 Students work with a range of robotic platforms, such as: TurtleBot3, Crazyflie quadrotors, and Unitree quadrupeds, and conduct experiments using a motion-capture system in the Robotics Group’s flying arena at Luleå University of Technology.
 Laboratory assignments are implemented in MATLAB and Python, making extensive use of the Robotics Toolbox (a companion to Peter Corke’s textbook) and several open-source repositories from LTU and the wider robotics community.